-Table 12 presents a sample of estimated own- and cross-price elasticities.
-Each entry j,k, where j indexes row and k column, gives the elasticity of product j with respect to a change in the saliency of k.
-Note that the products are labelled according to their sales rank (1 corresponding to the top-selling product in the sub-category).
+28For the elasticities and counterfactuals reported below, we choose the specification where the saliency paramcorresponding to the top-selling product in the sub-category).
 Each entry reports the mean elasticity across the 90 consumers who shopped four travel bags.
 The variation in estimated elasticities (given by the ratio of the maximum to the minimum cross-price elasticity within a column) ranges from -2 to 0.
 This indicates that the model has overcome the restrictive form imposed by the multinomial logit model which produces proportional substitution elasticities (Nevo 2000).
-Most cross-elasticities are negative $^{21}$ indicating that recommendations generate negative externalities, contracting the market for other products.
+Most cross-elasticities are negative 29 indicating that recommendations generate negative externalities, contracting the market for other products.
 Some cross-elasticities are positive, indicating positive externalities.
 This could be a result of spillovers from the saliency effect through cross-recommendations as documented in section 5.5.
 Overall, the average change in sales for all products as a result of a change in saliency for any product j, is negative but much smaller than own-elasticity effects.